AlessandroPinzi/alessandropinzi.github.io/_pages/about.md

 If you need more informations, feel free to contact me by email: [alessandro.pinzi@phd.unibocconi.it](mailto:alessandro.pinzi@phd.unibocconi.it).

 ## News

 [!]
-(27/11) New paper on arxiv!
-[2511.21204](https://arxiv.org/abs/2511.21204)

-[!]
-From 7 to 9 January 2026, I will be visiting Dr. Gudmund Pammer in Graz.
+From 7 to 9 January 2026, I will be visiting Dr. Gudmund Pammer at TU Graz.

-[!]
-From 2 to 4 December 2025, I will be visiting Prof. Michael Röckner in Bielefeld, where I will give the seminar "Superposition principles on random measures and applications".